google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 * `document.fullscreenElement` (currently prefixed in Chrome, Firefox, and IE) returns true if any of the elements are in fullscreen mode.

-> You will notice that in the prefixed versions there is a lot of inconsitency
+Note: You will notice that in the prefixed versions there is a lot of
-> between the casing of the 'S' in screen.
-This is awkward, but this is the
-> problem with specs that are inflight.
+      inconsitency between the casing of the 'S' in screen.
+This is awkward, but this is the problem with specs that are inflight.

 When your app is fullscreen you no longer have the browser's UI controls chrome available to you.
 This changes the way that users interact with your